Information-Theoretic Characterization of the Generalization Error for Iterative Semi-Supervised Learning: Main Results on bGMM

-Under this setup, the iterative SSL procedure is shown in Figure \ref{Fig:system}, but the labelled dataset $S_{\rml}$ is only used to train in the initial round $t=0$; we discuss the use of $S_\rml$ in all iterations in Corollary~\ref{Coro:reuse labeldata gen bound}.
-The algorithm operates in the following steps. \begin{itemize}[leftmargin= 15 pt] \item \textbf{Step 1: Initial round $t=0$ with $S_{\rml}$:} By minimizing the empirical risk of labelled dataset $S_{\rml}$
+Under this setup, the iterative SSL procedure is shown in Figure \ref{Fig:system}, but the labelled dataset $S_{\rml}$ is only used to train in the initial round $t=0$; we discuss the reuse of $S_\rml$ in all iterations in Corollary~\ref{Coro:reuse labeldata gen bound}.
+That is, in \eqref{Eq: def of empirical risk}, we set $w=0$.
+The algorithm operates in the following steps. \begin{itemize}[leftmargin= 12 pt, topsep=-3pt,itemsep=0pt] \item \textbf{Step 1: Initial round $t=0$ with $S_{\rml}$:} By minimizing the empirical risk of labelled dataset $S_{\rml}$ { } where $\stackrel{\rmc}{=}$ means that both sides differ by a constant independent of $\btheta$, we obtain the minimizer { }